 On longer paddle trips, we try to stop periodically and let the dogs out to run around a bit, to stretch and complete any unfinished “business”.
 Be sure to clean up after your dogs, as we are responsible for them, and for keeping our waters clean.

-We like to keep short leashes available for the dogs while they are canoeing, for guiding them at the launching sites (where there may be broken glass or other hazards), and in case we do go into the water in an unplanned manner!
-We have used traffic leads, and regular leashes coiled up with gear-ties, secured to their jackets.
-It is crucial you do not have any hanging lines that could cause entanglement if the boat tips, and NEVER tie your dog to the boat.
+We like to keep short leashes available for the dogs while we are canoeing, primarily for guiding them at the launching sites, where there may be broken glass or other hazards, or if we take out at locations where leashes are required.
+But, never have a leash on your dog while in the canoe or kayak.
+We have used regular leashes coiled up with gear-ties, secured to their life jackets, but that gets bulky, and they could come loose.
+It is crucial you do not have any hanging lines or leashes that could cause entanglement if the boat tips, and NEVER tie your dog to the boat.
 We have had great success using the Ruffwear Quick Draw Leash, since it serves wonderfully as a canoeing leash.
 It stays wrapped over the dog’s regular collar until needed, so it is both safe, and handy.

 We always carry drinking water for our dogs in the boat, using the OllyDog Olly Bottle or the H2O4K9 bottle.
 It can get hot in a canoe in the summer, and it is important that we, and the dogs, keep hydrated.
 Yes, they can lean over the gunwales to access water…but we do not always want the dogs drinking from the water we may be paddling across.
 It also can become quite the “tippy-canoe or puppy, too” experience if your dog suddenly decides to drink the lake.